Septemberllly/TBFV4J_CSC/README.md

 ###  Project Overview

-The tool **TBFV4J-CSC** presented in this repository is based on the methodology proposed in the paper *"Condition Sequence Coverage Criterion and Automatic Test Case Generation for Testing-Based Formal Verification"*.
-As an enhancement of the original TBFV4J framework, TBFV4J-CSC introduces a new test coverage criterion — **Condition Sequence Coverage (CSC)** — which replaces the orig↳
+The tool **TBFV4J-CSC** presented in this project is implemented based on the methodology proposed in the paper *"Condition Sequence Coverage Criterion and Automatic Test Case Generation for Testing-Based Formal Verification."* It is an enhanced and upgraded version of the original TBFV4J tool, introducing a novel test coverage criterion—**Condition Sequence Coverage (CSC)**—to replace the original random test case generation strategy.
+This advancement significantly improves the thoroughness and precision of path exploration during verification, enabling more effective detection of semantic defects in Java programs.

 ------